Jood-alqurashitechCampus/simple-res/README.md

-# simple-res
+# sample-repository
-my name is joud alqrashi
+This is a sample
 we have edited the README file.